PainedPsyche/cui_character/README.md

 # CleanUI (cui) character
-An advanced character and clothes editor for esx framework that aims to be comfortable to use, hide complexity and blend in with original GTA V interface elements.
+An advanced character and clothes editor that aims to be comfortable to use, hide complexity and blend in with original GTA V interface elements.

 ## Character Customization Features
 I tried to cover every feature that GTA Online character creator offers, notably: